 Can you believe this is a thing now?
 I was reading an article this morning about how Brits chose their holidays based on Instagramability.
 Is that even a word?!
 In other words they like to vacay where they can get the best selfies for there Instagram account.
 This is not a bad thing, I mean we all like to holiday in amazing places, I guess it’s just a bonus if it Instagram worthy too.
 I saw this first hand when I visited Tropical North Queensland last month.
 I actually went on a holiday for once and could not believe how many tourists were visiting each place for 5 minutes max to get there token “selfie” before running off to the next location.
 It was a rude awakening to how powerful that little social media app Instagram has become.

 So speaking of Instagram I have decided to write a blog about the 10 Most Instagramabble Spots in Tropical North Queensland because there are so many gorgeous locations to see (and get a selfie – yes I was doing it too ?) in this part of Australia.
+Check out the video at the end too!

 10. Cape Tribulation